 - 1/2 cup vegan dry white wine, preferably Pinot Grigio (I used Candoni Green)

 - 1/4 cup shredded vegan Parmesan cheese (I used Violife brand - *see notes below)

 - 1/2 tsp lemon zest

 - Chopped fresh parsley (for garnish), to taste

 - 1 medium lemon, cut into circle-shaped slices (for garnish)

 - Warm vegetable broth in a pot over medium heat.

-- Heat vegan butter and olive oil over medium heat in a wide pan until butter is melted.
+- Heat vegan butter and olive oil over medium heat in a 4-quart, wide pan (about 10-12 inches in diameter) with high, straight sides (about 3-4 inches high) until butter is melted.
 Add the shallot and cook until it becomes translucent, about 2 minutes, stirring occasionally.

 - Add the Arborio rice and stir until it is well coated.

 - Then, add the wine and stir constantly until it is absorbed.